 Adult American shad

-Staked Gill Nets — VIMS used historical records of fishing locations to choose the current monitoring sites.
+Gill Nets — VIMS used historical records of fishing locations to choose the current monitoring sites.
 One historical site from the James, York and Rappahannock rivers was chosen to monitor catch rates, using staked gill nets (SGN).
-One SGN stand 900 ft. in length is set on the James and York rivers.
-Each stand consists of 30 sectioned panels 30 ft. in length.
+Anchored Gill Nets (AGN) are currently used to fish on the James and York Rivers.
+Three AGN each 300 ft. in length are set and fished one day a week during the spawning season.
 One SGN stand 912 ft. in length is set on the Rappahannock River.
 This stand consists of 19 sectioned panels 48 ft. in length.
-A SGN is set and fished one day a week on each river during the spring spawning run.
+A SGN is set and fished one day a week on the Rappahannock River during the spring spawning run.
 After the nets are fished they are hung in a non-fishing position until the next sampling event.
 Scientists accompany commercial fishermen during each sampling trip and all American shad are returned to the laboratory for analysis.
 All other species caught are counted, recorded on log sheets and released.
 Air temperature, surface water temperature and salinity are recorded at every sampling event.

 Adult river herring

-Anchored Gill Nets— Sites along the Chickahominy River were chosen to monitor adult catch rates using anchored gill nets (AGN).
-Four AGN 600 ft. in length, consisting of 2.5" and 3" stretched mesh, are set and fished two consecutive days each week during the spring spawning run.
+Anchored Gill Nets— Sites along the Chickahominy and Rappahannock Rivers were chosen to monitor adult catch rates using anchored gill nets (AGN).
+Nets are 300 ft. in length and consist of 2.5" and 3" stretched mesh.
+Four AGN (two 2.5" and two 3") are set on the Chickahominy River.
+Two AGN (one 2.5" and one 3") are set on the Rappahannock River.
+Nets are fished one day each week during the spring spawning run.
 All river herring are collected and returned to the lab for analysis.
 All other species caught are counted, recorded on log sheets and released.
 Air temperature, surface water temperature and salinity are recorded at every sampling event.

 Juvenile American shad and river herring